-We follow up on the assumption that the travelling twin is located on a MC system, and the earthbound twin is a SC system; (i.e. just applying his clock at the earth for time comparisons with the travelling clocks.).
+We include this section as a means to contemplate further on the phenomenon.
+We now follow up on the assumption that the travelling twin is located on a MC system, and the earthbound twin represents a SC system; (i.e. just applying his clock at the earth for time comparisons with the travelling clocks.).
 Now eq.
-(11) gives the result, $t_v/t = 1/0.8 = 1.25$ whatever instant we consider after departure.
+(11) gives the result, $t_v/t = 1/0.8 = 1.25$ (at earth) whatever instant we consider after departure.
 Now consider various moments at which we observe the clocks positioned at (and passing by) the earth:

-- 1. ('Perspective of travelling twin.')
+- 1. Perspective of travelling twin.
 When the travelling twin arrives to the star, the clock on his rocket shows 4 years.
 So all clocks on the reference frame of the travelling twin show time, $t_v = 4$ years.
 This is also the case for the clock which as this moment is passing the earth, i.e. at x = 0.
-Thus, the clock on the earth at this instant shows time $t = t_v \cdot 0.8 = 3.2$ years. - 2. ('Perspective of the earth/star system.')
+Thus, the clock on the earth at this instant shows time $t = t_v \cdot 0.8 = 3.2$ years. - 2.
+Perspective of the earth/star system.
 At the instant when the twin arrives at the star, the time of the earthbound system equals t = 5 years.
-(Earthbound twin could verify this by installing a clock at the 'star'.)
-When he performs a clock comparison at the earth (x = 0) at this moment, it gives that $t_v = t \cdot 1.25 = 6.25$ years for the clock which pass the earth at this moment. - 3. ('Symmetric perspective.')
-The above two cases demonstrate that the two twins completely disagree about which event at the earth is simultaneous with the travelling twin's arrival at the star.
+(The earthbound twin could verify this by installing a clock at the 'star'.)
+When he performs a clock comparison at the earth (x = 0) at this moment, it gives that $t_v = t \cdot 1.25 = 6.25$ years for the clock which pass the earth at this moment. - 3.
+Perspective of the auxiliary system ('Symmetric solution', cf. Section 3.3) The above two cases demonstrate that the two twins completely disagree about which event at the earth is simultaneous with the travelling twin's arrival at the star.
 Now consider the moment when the clock on the earth shows t = 4 years and the passing 'travelling clock' shows $t_v = t \cdot 1.25 = 5$ years.
 This instant obviously occurs in between the previous two moments, and also represents a moment being 'symmetric' to the event of the twin's arrival at the star (regarding clock readings!).
 And more important: It is the instant when the earthbound twin have carried out a 'travel' equivalent to the distance of the travelling twin!

 In summary, when we now let the earthbound twin represent the 'SC system', and thus, carry out the clock comparison at the earth, we always get $t_v/t = 1.25$ ; i.e. it is the clock on the earth that 'goes slower'.
 We summarize the findings in Table 1.
 These three 'perspectives' in some way all 'correspond to' the arrival of the travelling twin at the star, and thus, demonstrate the problem we have to define the 'simultaneous' event on the earth.
+Note that we in the present discussion have chosen to skip the 4th 'perspective' mentioned in Section 3.4, (cf Section 3.2), i.e. the case of having a single clock located in the midpoint between the two twins.
+As our objective is to follow the two clocks we find this option less relevant.
+However, we refer to a comment on this case in the next section.

 Table 1.
-Various clock readings (light years) at/on the earth, potentially 'corresponding g to' the arrival of the travelling twin at the star.
+Various clock readings (light years) at/on the earth, potentially 'corresponding to' the arrival of the travelling twin at the star.

 'Perspective'

-Time reading 1.Travelling twin 2.Earthbound twin 3.Symmetric
+Time reading 1.Travelling twin 2.
+Earthbound twin 3.
+Auxiliary system

 Travelling twin system (MC): $t_v$ 4 6.25 5

 Earth/star system (SC): t 3.2 5 4